-All initialization diagnostic fault conditions MUST be reported to the CPE display monitor, and the error code number (e.g., H02.1) described in either Appendix E or the "Error Codes and Messages" Appendix of [DOCSIS1] or [DOCSIS8] must be contained somewhere in the error message.
-The format and language of the error message displayed to the CPE display monitor is either vendor specific, or MSO specific if the MSO provides a user interface that runs on top of the Diagnostic API described in Appendix D.
+All initialization diagnostic fault conditions MUST be reported to the CPE display monitor, and the error code number (e.g., H02.1) described in either Appendix D or the "Error Codes and Messages" Appendix of [DOCSIS1] or [DOCSIS8] must be contained somewhere in the error message.
+The format and language of the error message displayed to the CPE display monitor is either vendor-specific, or MSO-specific if the MSO provides a user interface.